tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 	..  code-block:: csharp

 		// Remove the pedestrian entity from the DOTS simulation.
-All custom states, locomotion & animation should be handled by custom user code using monobehaviour scripts.
+All custom states, locomotion & animation should be handled by custom user code using MonoBehaviour scripts.
 		PedestrianInteractUtils.RemoveFromSimulation(entity);

 	..  code-block:: csharp